-- (1) The conditions of the participation shall be included in the policy. - (2) The policy shall provide that the company shall annually ascertain and apportion any divisible surplus, beginning not later than the third year. - (3) The policy shall provide that the owner may receive any dividend payment in cash .
+- (1) The conditions of the participation shall be included in the policy. - (2) The policy shall provide that the company shall annually ascertain and apportion any divisible surplus, beginning not later than the third year. - (3) The policy shall provide that the owner may receive any dividend payment in cash.
 Other dividend options may be provided in the policy. - (4) The policy shall provide for an automatic dividend option if more than one dividend option is provided.
-If the policy provides for more than one dividend option, the policy shall identify the automatic option. - (5) Any additional supplemental benefits attached to a participating policy, whether or not considered in determining surplus earnings, may not be specially labeled or described as non-participating.
+If the policy provides for more than one dividend option, the policy shall identify the automatic option. - (5) Any additional supplemental benefits attached to a participating policy, whether or not considered in determining surplus earnings, may not be specially labeled or described as non-participating. - (6) Whenever one-year term insurance is purchased by dividends in connection with a policy, the policy shall provide for the return of the unearned charge in the event of termination of the policy (other than by death) prior to the expiration of such one year term insurance. - (7) The policy shall state that any dividend accumulations and the cash value of any paid up additions shall be paid to the owner upon termination of the policy.

-- (6) Whenever one-year term insurance is purchased by dividends in connection with a policy, the policy shall provide for the return of the unearned charge in the event of termination of the policy (other than by death) prior to the expiration of such one year term insurance. - (7) The policy shall state that any dividend accumulations and the cash value of any paid up additions shall be paid to the owner upon termination of the policy.
+X. PAYMENT OF PREMIUM

-PAYMENT OF PREMIUM
+- (1) There shall be a provision for payment of premiums Any policy fees shall be identified. - (2) The policy shall provide for payment of the initial premium in advance of the policy becoming effective. - (3) The requirements for any premium payments shall be at least as favorable as follows: - (a) Policies shall not include any provision that permits the company to refuse premium payments unless such provision provides the specific reasons or circumstances for refusal which cannot include company discretion to refuse premium payment. - (b) Policies shall include any upper and/or lower dollar limits on premium payments, which the company may waive in a uniform and non-discriminatory manner upon written notice of any new limits to the owner.
+The form shall describe the initial limits and the required written notice of any new limits.

-- (1) There shall be a provision for payment of premiums Any policy fees shall be identified. - (2) The policy shall provide for payment of the initial premium in advance of the policy becoming effective. - (3) The requirements for premium payments shall be at least as favorable as follows: - (a) Policies shall not include any provision that permits the company to arbitrarily refuse premium payments. - (b) Policies shall include any upper and/or lower dollar limits on premium payments, which the company may waive in a uniform and non-discriminatory manner upon written notice of any new limits to the owner.
-The form shall describe the initial limits and the required written notice of any new limits. - (c) The maximum premium payment for a flexible premium life insurance policy shall not be less than the greater of (i) the amount that will continue to qualify the policy as life insurance, or (ii) the amount necessary to keep the policy in force. - (4) The policy shall provide for the refund of the excess of any premium payment made over the maximum amount that could be paid without disqualifying the policy as life insurance under Section 7702 of the Internal Revenue Code.
+- (c) The maximum premium payment for a flexible premium life insurance policy shall not be less than the greater of (i) the amount that will continue to qualify the policy as life insurance, or (ii) the amount necessary to keep the policy in force.. - (4) The policy shall provide for the refund of the excess of any premium payment made over the maximum amount that could be paid without disqualifying the policy as life insurance under Section 7702 of the Internal Revenue Code.
 However, the premium shall not be refunded if it is necessary to continue coverage.

-POLICY ADJUSTMENTS
+Y. POLICY ADJUSTMENTS